jimlyas/jimlyas/README.md

 # Hi there, I'm Jimly 👋

-### I'm a Full-time Android Application Developer and Part-time Pop Culture Analyst
+### I'm a Full-time Android Application Developer and Part-time Overthinker

 - 🔭 I’m currently working for Telkom Indonesia
 - 🌱 I'm currently learning Cloud Computing for fun
 - 👯 Certified in multiple SAP modules
-- 🥅 2020 Goals: Stop overthinking
+- 🥅 2020 Goals: Be more involved in many activities with colleagues and friends
 - ⚡ For entertainment, i watch a lot of K-drama and netflix series, some animes

 ### 📫 Connect with me: